Fritz Schlessmann: Nazi career

-From April 1932 to October 1933 Schlessmann sat as a member of the Landtag of Prussia.
+From April 1932 until its dissolution by the Nazis in October 1933, Schlessmann sat as a member of the Landtag of Prussia.
 Following the Nazi seizure of power, he was elected to the Reichstag from electoral constituency 18 (Westphalia South) in November 1933 and retained this Reichstag seat until the fall of the Nazi regime.
-From 1935 to 1937 he was also a member of the Prussian Provincial Council (Provinzialrat) for the Province of Westphalia.
-Schlessmann was named acting Polizeipräsident (Police Chief) in Bochum on 27 October 1933; his appointment was made permanent on 1 April 1934.
-In November 1933, he became Führer of SS-Abschnitt (district) XXV in Bochum, serving until October 1937.
+From 1935 to 1937, he was also a member of the Prussian Provincial Council (Provinzialrat) for the Province of Westphalia.
+Schlessmann was named acting Polizeipräsident (police chief) in Bochum on 27 October 1933; his appointment was made permanent on 1 April 1934.
+In November 1933, he became Führer of SS-Abschnitt (district) XXV with headquarters in Bochum, serving until October 1937.
 On 1 October 1937, he was reassigned as Polizeipräsident and Führer of SS-Abschnitt V in Essen.
-On 9 November 1939, Schlessmann was again appointed to the position of Deputy Gauleiter in Essen under Terboven.
+On 9 November 1939, he was again appointed to the position of Deputy Gauleiter in Essen under Terboven.
 At his own request, Schlessmann was relieved of his police post on 31 December 1939 in order to devote himself full-time to his work as a Party official.

-Terboven was appointed Reichskommissar for Norway on 24 April 1940, while formally retaining his position as Gauleiter of Essen.
-Schlessmann then became Acting Gauleiter, charged with administering the Gau in Terboven's absence.
+After the defeat of Norway in the Second World War, Terboven was appointed Reichskommissar for the Reichskommissariat Norwegen on 24 April 1940, while formally retaining his position as Gauleiter of Essen.
+Schlessmann then was made acting Gauleiter, charged with administering the Gau in Terboven's absence.
 On 30 January 1942, Schlessmann was promoted to SS-Gruppenführer and also assigned to the staff of Reichsführer-SS Heinrich Himmler.
-As Gauleiter, Schlessmann had responsibility for air raid defense measures in Essen throughout the war.
+As acting Gauleiter, Schlessmann had responsibility for air raid defense measures in Essen throughout the war.
 As a large industrial center and the site of the Krupp armaments works, Essen was a frequent target of Allied bombing raids.
 In the fall of 1944, Schlessmann was placed in charge of the local Volkssturm forces in Essen and was also charged with improving the fortifications along the area of the Westwall defensive line adjacent to his Gau.
+During the course of the war, he was awarded the War Merit Cross, 1st and 2nd class with swords.
 He was promoted to the rank of SS-Obergruppenführer on 9 November 1944.

-Postwar
+Post-war

 After exhorting the populace of Essen to fight to the last man as the Allied forces approached the city, Schlessmann went into hiding with his 24-year-old secretary and mistress, under the alias "Fritz Selig".
 However, after the fall of Essen he was arrested by the US Army on 8 April 1945 and taken to the Staumühle internment camp near Paderborn.
 In a 1947 court proceeding in Detmold, he was sentenced to five years in prison, which he served until 13 June 1950, when he was released from the Esterwegen internment camp.
-He underwent denazification in Düsseldorf and was categorized as Category III (Minor Offender).
+He underwent denazification in Düsseldorf and was categorized as Category III (minor offender).
 He then worked as a salesman and gas station proprietor in Dortmund.